Government

 Commander Andi Delic

 He holds an AA degree from Highline Community College and a bachelor’s degree in Information Technology Administrative Management, specializing in cyber security, from Central Washington University.
 In 2012, Commander Delic was selected as a member of Valley SWAT, a position he held until 2022.
 During his tenure as a patrol officer, he served as a Field Training Officer.
 In 2019, he earned a promotion to the rank of Sergeant, where he supervised multiple patrol crews and managed the Field Training Officer Program.
 In July of 2021, Commander Delic was chosen to serve as the Acting Commander of the patrol division, and in February of 2022, he was promoted to the rank of Commander.
-Commander Andi Delic is responsible for overseeing both SWAT and the Patrol Division.
+Commander Andi Delic is responsible for overseeing both SWAT and the Special Operations Division.

 Commander Delic continues to maintain strong ties to Tukwila.
 Many of his friends and family members either reside or operate a business within the city.
 This enduring connection to Tukwila has allowed him to forge lasting relationships throughout his career.
 It’s not uncommon for individuals facing issues to reach out to him directly.